Consdata/kouncil/docs/README.md

+> **⚠️ Please note:** Active development of Kouncil has come to an end.
+To support your transition to another tool, we’ve prepared a [Migration Guide](MIGRATION.md).
+Thank you for testing with us!
+The source code remains available on GitHub.
+>
 # Kouncil for Apache Kafka

 Kouncil lets you monitor and manage your Apache Kafka clusters using a modern web interface.It's